kleopatra999/ccide/README.md

 ```
 --port <number>     #changes port number to <number> (default is 80)
+--workspace <path>  #changes workspace to the given path.
+Defaults to the current directory.
 --help              #shows all available help options (will disable all other cli switches when used)
 ```